patrickiel/pull-up-bar/README.md

 - Tape Measure

 ## Materials
-- Plywood (dimensions as per the selected plan; I coulnd't find a panel of the desired thickness so I bought two panels of half the thickness and glued them together)
+- Plywood
 - Mounting materials (shackles or rope, hooks, carabiners)

-## Choose the right plan
-Measure your biacromial breadth, search for an online instruction.
-Go to [pull-up bar variants](cad/pull-up%20bar%20variants) and choose the corresponding PDF-file

-## Print the plan
+## Build it
-If you're using a standard printer, use the tiling feature of your preferred PDF Reader to print the second sheet of the PDF across multiple smaller sheets.
-Align these using the marks provided.
+- If you're using a standard printer, use the tiling feature of your preferred PDF reader to print the second sheet of the PDF on several smaller sheets.
+Align these using the marks.
-Next, transfer the outline to the plywood and cut it out.
-Use the router to round off the edges, sand it to smoothness, and finally, mount it onto your ceiling.
+- Transfer the outline to the plywood and cut it out.
+- Use your router to mill the edges, then sand.
+- Mount it to your ceiling.